Unauthorized Transaction Disputes

 A calm, step-by-step guide to organizing genuine order and delivery records into a clear response when a customer claims their item never arrived.

 When a parcel passes between carriers, tracking can look like it has gaps.
-Here's how to document handover points so your delivery records read as one clear journey.
+Here's how to document handover points so your records read as one clear journey.

 When tracking says delivered but the buyer says it never arrived, the difference is in the details.
 Here's how to organize carrier and order records clearly.